-Keeston Terry is in his second year as a graduate assistant coach with the Iowa football program.
+Keeston Terry is in his third year as a graduate assistant coach with the Iowa football program.
 He assists with the Hawkeye wide receivers.

 Iowa’s efficient offense in 2019 featured senior quarterback Nate Stanley completing just under 60 percent of his passes to a talented and deep wide receiver corp.
 Redshirt freshman Nico Ragaini (46-439) and junior Ihmir Smith-Marsette (44-722) each had over 40 receptions, while junior Brandon Smith (37-439) and redshirt freshman Tyrone Tracy, Jr. both totaled over 35 receptions.
 All six Hawkeyes who recorded at least 15 receptions return in 2020.
 Smith-Marsette (1,270 yards) and Smith (815) rank among Iowa’s career leaders.